ssbc/ssb-subset-replication-spec/README.md

 The query parameters interface is similar to [JITDB].
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
-Furthermore there is in an option to specify whether to include `auxiliary` data or not.
+Furthermore there is in an option to specify whether to include `auxiliary` data related to a particular message or not.
 This option could be used to include blobs or could be used for feeds that mainly references existing feeds.
 In this way the messages in the generated feed would only contain a hash of what they are pointing to, and the auxiliary field would include the original data.

 To get the latest 10 post messages of a particular feed the following query can be used: